Jerome Oziel: Where is Erik and Lyle Menendez’s Psychologist Now?

 Image Credit: menendeztrials/Youtube

 These allegations culminated in him being found guilty of “breaking confidentiality rules and having sex with female patients,” due to which his license was officially revoked in January 1997.
 Oziel decided not to contest the decision, as he claimed that he had already moved outside of California and was focusing on new endeavors.
 Trying to have the decision overturned would have required him to move back to California, leaving behind his new business as well as his family, who were well-settled in their new home.
-Moreover, he said that he had decided not to come back to California, so going back to court, something that was meaningless now didn’t make sense to him.
+Moreover, he said that he had decided not to come back to California, so going back to court for something that was meaningless now didn’t make sense to him.
 At the same time, he also claimed that “no agency ever found [he] did a thing that was improper or wrong,” so he didn’t have anything to feel guilty about.

 Prior to his infamy due to the Menendez case, the doctor had lived in South Carolina, having received his doctorate in 1972 in clinical psychology from Arizona State University.
 Mostly dealing with sex-related disorders, the doctor had appeared in TV shows like ‘The John Davidson Show’ and ‘48 Hours’ as the psychology expert.
 In 1980, he coauthored a book called ‘Sexual Medicine and Counseling in Office Practice: A Comprehensive Treatment Guide.’
 He was sought out by the Menendez family following Erik’s involvement in a string of burglaries in 1988, which eventually led to the session where the brothers ended up confessing to murder.